000600/MovieRatingSentimentAnalysis/README.md

 Feel free to further tune the hyperparameters or build upon the model!

 ## The Dataset
 The dataset is built into Tensorflow and includes movie reviews (as inputs) and their corresponding tone (negative or positive, encoded as 0 and 1 respectively).
-As part of data preprocessing, each input string is standardized to a length of 250 words (padded with zeroes) and comes preencoded.
+As part of data preprocessing, each input string is standardized to a length of 250 words (padded with zeros) and comes pre-encoded.

 ## Libraries
 This neural network was created with the help of the Tensorflow library.